 Today in powwow and traditional ceremonies it’s still very much involved in everything that we do.
 I try to encourage.
 I try to teach the young people the traditions of our forefathers long ago especially when we talk about rights.
 They must encompass a human life and be very, very reverent and very respectful.

 I work with feathers and ceremonies trying to help them understand the meaning, the true meaning of what it means to be a warrior, what it means to be traditional, what it means to be a Native American.
 It’s an approach that I think a lot of our people need to understand.

-Working with our traditional people in schools, universities at the local level, elementary, I had the opportunity working with many young children.
-I do a lot of story telling; talking about the who, what, when and why of, again, our traditions, our way of life.
+Working with our traditional people in schools, universities at the local level, elementary, I had the opportunity to work with many young children.
+I do a lot of storytelling; talking about the who, what, when, and why of, again, our traditions, our way of life.
 We talk about certain animals, why they have fur.
 Some have scales.
 You look at the tails.
 You look at the spots.
-And every animal in our, in the native world does have a story, had, does have a purpose in our way of life and ah, it’s quite unique and very beautiful.
+And every animal in our, in the native world, does have a story, had, does have a purpose in our way of life and ah, it’s quite unique and very beautiful.
 You know, and I look at ah, some things that don’t have arms, some that don’t have legs.
 Well, there’s a purpose and a reason for it.